Here’s how to build the top line muscles of your naturally gaited horse while also developing balanced, quality smooth gait.

 3) Longer strides: Teaching the horse to reach deeper under the belly with the hind leg steps will help develop length of stride.

 4) Quality gaits: Teaching the horse to relax its back and stretch the top line muscles can help develop quality gaits.
-This is true for both the non-gaited and gaited horses.
-A non-gaited horse’s trot will be smoother and the naturally gaited horse that tends to pace or hard trot can relax into a natural smooth gait.
+This is true for both the non-gaited and naturally gaited horses.
+A non-gaited horse’s trot will be smoother to sit, and the naturally gaited horse tending to pace or hard trot, can relax into a natural smooth gait.

-As an amateur dressage rider-trainer, I had aspirations of moving up a level each summer like the professionals did, but my work schedule and winter weather limited our training time.
-I rode my gelding miles and miles of 20-meter circles in a stretched and forward-moving long and low position for more than a year.
-It took several years before we move from Training level to First level and then to Second level—when collection is introduced and balance is required.
+As an amateur dressage rider-trainer in the 1990s, I had aspirations of moving up a level each summer like the professionals did, but my work schedule and the long midwest winter season limited our training time.
+As a five-year-old green horse, I rode Seili on a 20-meter circle for miles and miles in a stretched and forward-moving long and low position for more than a year.
+Because of my busy schedule, it took several years before we move from Training level to First level and then to Second level—when collection is introduced and balance is required.

-My horse’s impeccable top line collided with a new concept of balance.
-Our miles and miles on a long and low circle had conditioned my horse to travel on the forehand.
+My horse’s impeccable top line collided with a new concept: balance.
+Miles of long and low had conditioned Seili to travel on the forehand.

 I wish I knew then what I know now.